 Since 2004 when FAB-Racing was formed it has been organising race events to give the opportunity to young riders to have an insight into and to experience motorcycle circuit racing at grass roots level.
 This was initially in conjunction with the Minimoto Racing Association, the organiser of the Minimoto British Championships, but by 2009 the MMRA had handed the running of all the British Championship classes, Minimoto, MiniGP, etc over to FAB-Racing.

-With 5 stepping stone race classes starting with riders as young as 6 years of age, 3 Minimoto classes and 2 Junior GP Classes.
+With 5 stepping stone Junior race classes, starting with riders as young as 6 years of age, 3 Minimoto classes and 2 Junior MiniGP Classes there is a defined upward path.
 In addition there are 5 adult classes, including a MiniF1 Sidecar class!

 Tel: +44 (0)1273 782828 Email: firstname.lastname@example.org

-|2017 to 2020 Results|
+|2017 to 2023 Championship Results|

 |2023 Junior Lord of Lydden|